geekbleek/opensource-dashboarding/README.md

 ## Connect Grafana to InfluxDB

 Great!
-Now we have data going into our influxDB.
-Let's connect Grafant to influxDB to visualize it!
-From the Grafana admin dashboard, select add new data source.
+Now we have data going into our InfluxDB.
+Let's connect Grafana to InfluxDB to visualize it!
+From the Grafana admin dashboard, select "add new data source".
 Choose influxDB as the type.
 The URL to connect to is container to container traffic, so it should be http://influxdb:8086.

 DB details are:
 Database: devnet